A Buad, to Cupid

 O, be but Leonardo’s Mona Lisa,

-A veritable tabula risa
+A veritable tabula rasa

-Without dispute;
+Without dispute

 And with all innocence be fraught;